Anatomy of rocky planets formed by rapid pebble accretion I. How icy pebbles determine the core fraction and FeO contents: Abstract

 \section{Abstract}

-{We present a series of papers dedicated to modelling the accretion and differentiation of rocky planets that form by rapid pebble accretion within the life-time of the protoplanetary disc.
-In this first paper, we focus on how the accreted ice determines the distribution of iron between mantle (oxidized FeO and FeO$_{1.5}$) and core (metallic Fe and FeS).
-We find that an initial primitive composition of ice-rich material leads, upon heating by decay of $^{26}$Al, to extensive water flow and the formation of clay minerals inside planetesimals.
+{We present a series of papers dedicated to modelling the accretion and differentiation of rocky planets that form by pebble accretion within the lifetime of the protoplanetary disc.
+In this first paper, we focus on how the accreted ice determines the distribution of iron between the mantle (oxidized FeO and FeO$_{1.5}$) and the core (metallic Fe and FeS).
+We find that an initial primitive composition of ice-rich material leads, upon heating by the decay of $^{26}$Al, to extensive water flow and the formation of clay minerals inside planetesimals.
 Metallic iron dissolves in liquid water and precipitates as oxidized magnetite Fe$_3$O$_4$.
-Further heating by decay of $^{26}$Al destabilizes the clay at a temperature of around 900 K. The released supercritical water ejects the entire water content from the planetesimal.
+Further heating by $^{26}$Al destabilizes the clay at a temperature of around 900 K. The released supercritical water ejects the entire water content from the planetesimal.
 Upon reaching the silicate melting temperature of 1,700 K, planetesimals further differentiate into a core (made mainly of iron sulfide FeS) and a mantle with a high fraction of oxidized iron.
 We propose that the asteroid Vesta's significant FeO fraction in the mantle is a testimony of its original ice content.
-We consider Vesta a surviving member of the population of protoplanets from which Mars, Earth and Venus grew by pebble accretion.
-We show that the increase of the core mass fraction and decrease of FeO contents with increasing planetary mass (in the sequence Vesta -- Mars -- Earth) is naturally explained by the growth of terrestrial planets exterior of the water ice line through accretion of pebbles containing iron that was dominantly in metallic form with an intrinsically low oxidation degree.}
+We consider Vesta to be a surviving member of the population of protoplanets from which Mars, Earth, and Venus grew by pebble accretion.
+We show that the increase in the core mass fraction and decrease in FeO contents with increasing planetary mass (in the sequence Vesta -- Mars -- Earth) is naturally explained by the growth of terrestrial planets outside of the water ice line through accretion of pebbles containing iron that was dominantly in metallic form with an intrinsically low oxidation degree.}

 \keywords{Earth -- meteorites, meteors, meteoroids -- planets and satellites: formation -- planets and satellites: atmospheres -- planets and satellites: composition -- planets and satellites: terrestrial planets}